pulumi/docs/content/docs/guides/crosswalk/kubernetes/introduction/01-architecture.md

 ---
-title: A Prod-First Architecture for Teams
+title: Production Architecture for Teams

 aliases: ["/docs/guides/crosswalk/kubernetes/architecture/"]
 ---

-Infrastructure mis-configuration probably accounts for the most significant subset of serious production outages in major systems.
+Infrastructure misconfiguration accounts for the most significant subset of serious production outages in major systems.
 Some [reasonable estimates][post-mortems] put the fraction in the range of 40-50%.